KIDR: Children's Radio KIDR

 As the popularity of easy listening music declined among younger listeners, KMEO changed formats.
 In October 1992, AM 740 became an affiliate of Radio AAHS, a children's radio network.
 The station changed its call sign to KIDR, standing for KID Radio.
-Although the station has changed ownership and formats several times, its call letters still refer to "Kid Radio."
+Although the station has changed ownership and formats several times, its callsigns still refer to "Kid Radio."
 (The KMEO call letters were briefly used in the early 90s at 93.7 FM in Wickenburg.)

 Bonneville sold the station to Radio AAHS directly in 1997.
-In 1998, when Radio AAHS ended its operations, KIDR began carrying its successor network, which included, for 12 hours a day, a dance/EDM music format known as Beat Radio.
+In 1998, when Radio AAHS ended its operations, KIDR began carrying its successor network, which included, for 12 hours each night, a dance/EDM music format known as Beat Radio.
 During the summer of 1998, then-programming director Matt Miller would deejay an hour of contemporary dance and alternative rock music from 2-3 PM Wednesdays-Fridays, in what would be deemed "The Afternoon Fiesta".
 Later in 1998, KIDR began broadcasting the Catholic Radio Network.